 The best Coconut Crack Bars, an easy homemade coconut candy bar recipe that is a twist on “Christmas Crack” graham crackers.
+Graham crackers topped with a quick homemade toffee, chocolate, and coconut.
 If you want an easy dessert with shredded coconut, this is for you!

 (For your shopping convenience, this post contains affiliate links.)

 This Coconut Crack Bars recipe is a follow up to my super popular Crack Bars (Chocolate Peanut Butter Toffee Crackers) and Butterscotch Apple Toffee Bars recipes from last year.
 These chocolate covered coconut bars come together quickly with only 5 ingredients including shredded coconut, chocolate, butter, sugar, and crackers!
 These bars taste a lot like the popular Samoa Girl Scout Cookies!
 So good!

 Have you ever wondered what to make with shredded coconut that is quick and easy?
 Sure Coconut Cream Pie and Coconut Cake are fabulous but they take a lot of time.
 Not to mention they don’t generally have chocolate, haha!

 My daughter is a Girl Scout and every year we buy and sell so many Samoa cookies!
 We just finished off our last box of Samoas.
 They are my favorite!

 I must have had Samoas on my mind when the idea for these Coconut Crack Bars came into my head.
 These bars are like little coconut candy bars and so easy to make!
 The best!